jinglescode/jinglescode.github.io/_posts/2020-11-15-introducing-objectron-imagenet-to-advance-3d-object-understanding.md

 While 2D object prediction provides bounding boxes, which allows us to know where the object is located in the image, extending this technique for 3D prediction will enable us to capture the object’s size, position, and orientation.
 Advancing in 3D object prediction has great potential for various applications in robotics, self-driving vehicles, image retrieval, and augmented reality.

 Even though 2D object detection methods are mature and have been widely used in the industry, extending these methods for 3D object detection methods from 2D imagery is challenging.
-This is due to the lack of large real-world datasets compared to 2D images.
+This is due to the lack of large real-world datasets of annotated 3D videos compared to 2D images.

-Like how [ImageNet](http://image-net.org/) has enabled computer vision researchers to advance 2D image tasks, Google has released the [Objectron dataset](https://github.com/google-research-datasets/Objectron/) for 3D object detection.
+Like how [ImageNet](http://image-net.org/) has enabled computer vision researchers to advance 2D image tasks, the Google AI team has released the [Objectron dataset](https://github.com/google-research-datasets/Objectron/) for 3D object detection.
 This dataset aims to empower the research community to advance 3D object understanding.

 # About the Objectron dataset (how to download/use the datasets provided)